-The stainless steel, corrosion resistant detector junction box is intended to be installed remotely from the M2A.
-The combustible gas detector is factory installed in the bottom 3/4 NPT conduit hub using a 3/4 x 1/2 NPT reducer.
+The stainless steel, corrosion resistant detector junction box is intended to be installed remotely from the M2A junction box.
+The IR LEL detector is factory installed in the bottom 3/4 NPT conduit hub.
 A terminal strip is provided for wiring connections and the detector is factory wired to one side of this terminal strip.
 The other side of the terminal strip is for user-supplied wiring to the detector terminal strip located in the M2A junction box.
 This wiring should go through the top 3/4 NPT conduit hub.
 An O-ring seals the interface between the junction box cover and the junction box base.
+Use the cover on the front of the junction box to access the interior of the junction box.
 A locking set screw on the junction box cover allows you to secure the junction box cover and prevent it from being removed.